mohd-baqeri/reactjs-omdb-api/README.md

-# reactjs-omdb-api
+# ReactJS-OMDb-API
-Developing a ReactJS Movies app with using OMDb API
+Developing a ReactJS Movies app using OMDb API

+After installing your React app, just copy the "src" folder to your project.